Playing the ace card

 Serve with the remaining onion sliced and fried on top and a raita on the side.

-This entry was posted on Friday, February 20th, 2009 at 4:45 pm and is filed under Cooking to impress, Entertaining, Lamb (or goat), Meat.
+This entry was posted on Friday, February 20th, 2009 at 4:45 pm and is filed under Cooking to impress, Entertaining, Lamb, Meat.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.